kd-boss/WinUtility/README.md

 notes about the classes:

-the template classes covering windows BCrypt include some very handy typedef's,and in fact if you try to use anything other than the typedef's the templates will fail to compile. this WAS by design.
+the template classes covering windows BCrypt include some very handy typedef's,and in fact if you try to use anything other than the types defined in that header for the implimentation classes the templates will fail to compile. this WAS by design.

 There is a BaseWindow template class that impliments a window using thunks, I included macro's for implimenting the huge switch statement for windows messages much like ATL or MFC just because it is actually less cumbersome to impliment a small